On the basis of

 The lectures in the course will be given on campus and are open for both categories of students.
 Lectures that sum up the main issues in the lecture will also be available on internet through GUC’s learning management system (Fronter).

 Tutoring are given at campus in accordance to announced times.
+In addition there will be at least one gathering at campus for remote students with mandatory laboratory/computer based exercise.
 Tutoring is also available through internet.

 In case of less than 4 students, the course will be based on self-study.

 - 12 hour individual home exam is given a temporary grade.